 Looking Forward to a Future in Ontinyent

 Alongside that, learning Valenciano has helped a lot.
 Understanding a conversation between two native speakers, saying that I was taking classes, or just switching from Spanish to Valencian continually impressed people.
 They couldn’t believe a New Yorker was not only interested in their language but was making a serious effort to be proficient even as they considered it “useless for my future in the country.”
 Even today, weeks removed from Ontinyent, I still have thoughts in Valenciano.

 I had an enjoyable year in Ontinyent, and I’ve met some of the most generous and accommodating people in my life.
 I’ve seen so much of Spain in one year than most people I know who’ve had the opportunity to visit in all their years of living in Spain.
 While I have a hard time measuring how well I’ve integrated into my new town, it has been enough that a few months away is difficult for me.
 I am eagerly looking forward to my second year.”

 An Expat Living and Working Abroad in Ontinyent, Spain

 Edgar shares his first year abroad living and working in Ontinyent, Spain.
 He provides guidance for first-year teachers who are just arriving.
 Expat life is not easy.
 It can take longer than one expects to get used to.
-After having lived in the Valenciano area for a year, he feels as if he has made friends at work and started to understand the language.
+After having lived in the Ontinyent area for a year, he feels as if he has made friends at work and started to better understand the language.
 He is trying his best to learn and understand Valenciano and they appreciate his willingness to do so.
 It takes time!
 Sometimes expats live abroad for years and still don’t feel a sense of full familiarity within their new home.
 Edgar plans to try his best his second year to not only understand the culture but become part of the culture by learning to speak Valenciano.

 We look forward to sharing Edgar’s second year in Ontinyent with him.
 Stay tuned for his second update in the late fall.